AakashRana000q/Rsna-Abdominal-Trauma/Data Preprocessing/readme.md

-This folder all the code for data preprocessing stage.
+This folder contains all the code for data preprocessing stage.